chmouel/ghupload/README.md

-# ghupload - Github repository uploader
+# ghupload - GitHub repository uploader

 ## What is it?

-ghupload is a tool to upload files to a Github repository.
+ghupload is a tool to upload files to a GitHub repository.
 It is a command line tool that can be used in scripts or in a CI environment.
-It allows you to upload directly via the Github API without having to `git clone` && `git commmit` && `git push` for a simple file upload...
+It allows you to upload directly via the GitHub API without having to `git clone` && `git commmit` && `git push` for a simple file upload.

 ## How to use it?

-You will need a github token.
-You can create one in your github account settings.
+You will need a GitHub token.
+You can create one in your GitHub account settings.

 Then you can use it like this: